IBM-Bluemix-Docs/containers/cs_cli_reference.md

 ### bx cs worker-reboot [-f] [--hard] CLUSTER WORKER [WORKER]
 {: #cs_worker_reboot}

 Reboot a worker node in a cluster.
-During the reboot, the state of your worker nodes does not change.
+During the reboot, the state of your worker node does not change.

 **Attention:** Rebooting a worker node can cause data corruption on the worker node.
 Use this command with caution and when you know that a reboot can help recover your worker node.
 In all other cases, [reload your worker node](#cs_worker_reload) instead.